jsabater/calabruix/content/posts/proxmox/pve/nfs/extending-disks/index.md

 apt-get install --yes parted
 ```

+> We used `growpart` in the previous section whereas we are using `parted` here.
+Either tool is fine for the job, albeit arguments differ.

 Use the WebGUI or the terminal to extend the disk.
 If you prefer the former, use the `Hardware > Disk action > Resize` button on the appropriate disk (e.g., SCSI-1), set the additional size in gigabytes and confirm.
 If you prefer the latter, execute the following command from the terminal of the host (adapt the value to your needs):

 ```bash